2023 Most Popular Special Education Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, special ed graduates from Molloy carry an average student debt load of $23,693.

-Medgar Evers College landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Medgar is a small public school located in the city of Brooklyn.
+Medgar Evers College came in at #13 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Medgar is a small public school located in the large city of Brooklyn.

 About 89% of the students majoring in special ed at the school are women while 11% are male.